RECAPEM

 Management

-The initial treatment approach to patients with electrical storm or incessant VT is based on hemodynamic stability or instability.
+• The initial treatment approach for patients with electrical storms or incessant VT is based on hemodynamic stability or instability.
 Patients with cardiac arrest or hemodynamically unstable ventricular arrhythmias should initially undergo electrical cardioversion according to advanced cardiac life support protocol.

-Patients with electrical storm who are hemodynamically stable should be treated with both intravenous (IV) antiarrhythmic therapy and a beta blocker in addition to correcting possible electrolyte abnormalities especially hypokalemia and hypomagnesiemia (figure 10):
+• Patients with electrical storms who are hemodynamically stable should be treated with both intravenous (IV) antiarrhythmic therapy and a beta blocker in addition to correcting possible electrolyte abnormalities, especially hypokalemia and hypomagnesemia (figure 10):

 • Antiarrhythmic medication: The first line antiarrhythmic drug is Amiodarone (rather than lidocaine and procainamide).
 Amiodarone should be given as 150 mg IV over 10 minutes, followed by 1 mg/minute IV infusion for 6 hours, followed by 0.5 mg/minute IV infusion for 18 additional hours.

-• Beta blocker: Non-selective beta blocker Propranolol is superior to metoprolol because of antagonizing both beta-1 and beta-2 receptors 22.
+• Beta-blocker: Non-selective beta blocker Propranolol is superior to metoprolol because of antagonizes both beta-1 and beta-2 receptors 22.
 As an alternative, IV esmolol infusion is supported by evidence as well 23.

 • Propranolol: IV regimen: Bolus 0.15 mg/kg IV over 10 minutes, then 3-5 mg IV Q6hr 24.
 Oral regimen: Propranolol 40 mg PO q6hrs has been proven superior to metoprolol (50 mg q6hr) 22.

-Sedation: It can break VT storm if provided adequately.
+• It can break the VT storm if provided adequately.
 Propofol or benzodiazepine (if cannot intolerable to propofol) may be choosen.

 Treatment of the causes of electrical storm